SAP-archive/fundamental-vue/README.md

 $ npm install --save fundamental-vue
 ```

 After installing, you will need to import `fundamental-vue` and make it available to your Vue application.
+These instructions assume the usage of Vue CLI to scaffold your project.

-In your `main.js`:
+In your project's `main.js`:

 ```
 // ...